hkzlab/MiniPerformerPlus/README.md

 ### Known Issues

-- CLEARANCE: The bezel around the 68K socket on this accelerator could conflict with RAM on an original Plus, as the RAM sockets are slanted.
+- **CLEARANCE**: The bezel around the 68K socket on this accelerator could conflict with RAM on an original Plus, as the RAM sockets are slanted.
 If the accelerator is raised to make up for the clearance issue, it could end up too high to fit a Macintosh Plus chassis.
 - While used without this board, my clone Mac Plus had no issues in using a WDC 65C22 and fast OTP ROMs.
 With the accelerator installed, it gets a bit finicky on the parts and sometimes refuses to boot at all with those installed.
 - Replacing the ROMs with standard 27C512 rated at around 150nS, plus using a plain old 6522 solved all the boot issues for me.
 No changes should be necessary on a stock Mac Plus, but let me know how it goes for you.
 - Also, note that the choice of PLD type for the build is important, especially for U7: I had good luck with PALCE16V8 rated at 25ns or ATF16V8 rated at 15.
 Pain and tears with GAL16V8D though.